LinkDID: A Privacy-Preserving, Sybil-Resistant and Key-Recoverable Decentralized Identity Scheme: Overview

-We outline the system and security model of \sysname and describe its workflow and security requirements.

-\spar{System model} As shown in Figure \ref{fig: overview-architecture}, \sysname considers a decentralized identity system consisting of \textit{issuers}, \textit{holders}, and \textit{verifiers}.
-Each entity $\mathcal{E}$ can create key pairs $(\mathsf{pk}_\mathcal{E},\mathsf{sk}_\mathcal{E})$ and publish the public key $\mathsf{pk}_\mathcal{E}$ to a decentralized ledger called a \textit{verifiable data registry (VDR)}.
-Compatible with the Decentralized Identifier (DID) specification \cite{world2022decentralized}, in \sysname, the VDR generates a DID document containing the public key $\mathsf{pk}_\mathcal{E}$ and publishes an identifier $\mathsf{id}_\mathcal{E}$ that is addressable to that document.
+\spar{System model} \sysname considers a decentralized identity system composed of \textit{issuers} $\issuer$, \textit{holders} $\holder$, and \textit{verifiers} $\verifier$.
+To participate in \sysname, any participant, including issuers and holders, can create a key pair $(\pk,\sk)$ and publish the public key $\pk$ to a \textit{verifiable data registry} (VDR) $\registry$ maintained by a decentralized ledger (e.g., a blockchain) for registration.
+The VDR then generates a DID document that encompasses $\pk$ and an identifier\footnote{All \textit{identifiers} in this paper are decentralized identifiers (DIDs) that conform to the W3C specification \cite{world2022decentralized}, unless otherwise indicated.} $\id$ that resolves to it.
+This $\id$ is globally unique and can be perceived as a value uniformly sampled from a super-poly space.

-A \textit{credential} in \sysname is a collection of cryptographically verifiable claims given by the issuer to the holder, who presents it to the verifier for identification or authentication.
-Similar to the Verifiable Credential (VC) specification \cite{world2022verifiable}, each credential in \sysname contains the identifiers $\mathsf{id}_\mathcal{I}, \mathsf{id}_\mathcal{H}$ of the issuer $\mathcal{I}$ and the holder $\mathcal{H}$, as well as a set of claims $\{s_1,s_2,\dots,s_n\}$, where each $s_i$ is a key-value pair that represents an attribute-value mapping.
-A credential should also contain the issuer's signature $\sigma_\mathcal{I}$, generated by the issuer using its private key $\mathsf{sk}_\mathcal{I}$ to sign the rest of the credential.
-In addition, non-mandatory fields such as issuance and expiration time are also allowed, which would be omitted in subsequent narratives.

-\spar{Security model} We assume that all entities in \sysname, including the holder, issuer, and verifier, are semi-honest, i.e., they follow the protocol when interacting but save all intermediate states of the execution.
-We consider a static malicious adversary $\mathcal{A}$.
-The compromised entity deviates from the protocol arbitrarily and reveals its state to $\mathcal{A}$.

-Intuitively, the issuer and the verifier would attempt to conspire to infer the identity of a credential presenter.
-The verifier would attempt to forward a presented credential to other verifiers to impersonate the holder and pass the validation.
-The holder would distribute its credentials to others to make them pass the verification, but would not transfer the private keys, as this is equivalent to giving up all on-chain assets.
-We assume that the verifier is rational and willing to prevent Sybil attacks when needed.

-We assume that the VDR is implemented by a smart contract on the blockchain, and thus its security comes from the standard assumption of the blockchain, i.e., it is tamper-proof and consistent.
-In addition, we assume that all entities can view all transaction records on the blockchain.
-We assume that network communications between entities do not leak the contents to third parties and that all data maintained by entities are secure and private.